cthoyt/cthoyt.github.io/_posts/2021-01-23-updating-the-wikidata-integrator.md

 ```

 Be careful here, since this will hit the live Wikidata instance.
 If you make a new item that has a problem, please try
-to fix it since deleting entries from Wikidata isn't so common and we don't want to add to the mess!
+to fix it since deleting entries from Wikidata isn't so common, and we don't want to add to the mess!

 ## My Source Doesn't Have a Wikidata Property

 In the case of ChemRxiv, DOIs are available for each article, so I did not need to add a new entry to `ID_TYPES`
 dictionary.
-However, scholarly articles on Wikidata typically use the DOI to point to the peer-reviewed article and a
+However, scholarly articles on Wikidata typically use the DOI to point to the peer-reviewed article, and a
 preprint-specific property to point to the preprint describing the same paper (I know, confusing...).

 I created a [property proposal for "ChemRxiv ID"](https://www.wikidata.org/wiki/Wikidata:Property_proposal/ChemRxiv_ID)